FaheemJawfar/alqurandb/sources/README.md

 SELECT t.language, t.translator, v.text
 FROM verses v
 JOIN translations t ON v.translation_id = t.id
-WHERE v.surah = 1 AND v.ayah = 1;
+WHERE v.sura = 1 AND v.aya = 1;

--- Get all verses from a surah in a specific translation SELECT * FROM verses
+-- Get all verses from a sura in a specific translation SELECT * FROM verses
-WHERE translation_id = 'english_sahih' AND surah = 1;
+WHERE translation_id = 'english_sahih' AND sura = 1;
 ```

 ---